jross365/LMStudio-Client/README.md

 *Add* and *Remove* can also take comma-separated tags.

-⬜️ I need to test the new tags parameters, and confirm they not only get written to the Dialog File, but they also appear in the History File.
+✅ I need to test the new tags parameters, and confirm they not only get written to the Dialog File, but they also appear in the History File.

+**Follow-Up**
+Finished testing tags.
+I added a few improvements to allow sorting/filtering by date with the **Remove-LMHistoryEntry** function.

+I also tested the *:priv* option, and it works as intended.
+I needed to change/clean up the warning output, and accommodate for it in the save prompt code block.

+⬜️ I need to add *:title* to the options, this is something I forgot.
+I also need to come up with a better options scheme, the four letteres are very limiting.

 ---
 ### 06/16/2024